Bob’s Coriander Bitters

 From a culinary perspective…

-Dashed over hot Batata Harra potatoes stimulates the senses, whereas Bloody Mary Prawns gain a sharp herb and spice hit.
-Bob’s Coriander Bitters can be added to many sauces, salsas, dips and dressings to add definition and complexity, e.g. a vegan Warm Sweet Potato and Cannellini Bean Salad.
-On the sweeter side, mix a little into an appealing lemon and coriander shortbread or add to your bread recipes for an interesting herb and spice combination.
+Bob’s Coriander Bitters dashed over hot Batata Harra stimulates the senses, while Bloody Mary prawns gain a sharp herb and spice hit.
+Added to sauces, salsas, dips and dressings, coriander bitters add definition and complexity and lift a Warm Vegan Sweet Potato and Bean Salad to another level.
+On the sweeter side, mix a little into lemon and coriander shortbread or add to bread recipes for an interesting herb and spice combination.

 House Pisco Sour